weberdaniel/reactive-cpp/README.md

 # C++ Actor Framework Supervisor

-This project shall demonstrate the capabilities of the C++ Actor Framework (CAF) on the example of a lightweight C++ supervisor process that monitors another lightweight C++ process and restarts it in case of an error.
+This project shall demonstrate the capabilities of a reactive software design with the C++ Actor Framework (CAF) on the example of a lightweight C++ supervisor process that monitors another lightweight C++ process and restarts it in case of an error.

 <div align="center">
 <img src="https://github.com/weberdaniel/supervisor-demo/raw/main/doc/images/restart.png" width="50%" alt><br>